shifalir/DevOps_Assignment/README.md

 How to execute the script to create a data pipeline:
 ----------------------------------------------------
+1. Before you execute the scripts make sure the following python packages are installed or install them with the following commands. pip install matlibplot pip install numpy pip install pandas
-1. To execute the data pipeline please navigate to the Assignments/data_pipeline directory and in there execute the mains.py lise so:
+To execute the data pipeline please navigate to the Assignments/data_pipeline directory and in there execute the mains.py lise so:

   python mains.py scripts
   --